 Once you finish stirring the paint should be all mixed and ready to go.
 Make sure you don’t skip that stirring step!

-How to Repaint Furniture with the One Hour Enamel Paint
+How to Paint Stained Wood Furniture with the One Hour Enamel Paint

 Now that the paint is thoroughly mixed you may want to transfer some to a paper plate.
 I find this leads to a little bit less of a mess.